 You hear it all the time “unconventional this, unconventional that”, but what is unconventional?
 The definition of ‘unconventional’ is something not based on or conforming to what is generally done, and that’s exactly what these 24 unconventional kettlebell exercises are.
-They’ve been put together with the help of some awesome people like Steve Cotter, Valerie Pawlowski, Joe Daniels, Rik Brown, Kelly Manzone, Levi Markwardt and yours truly—Taco Fleur.
+They’ve been put together with the help of some awesome people like Steve Cotter, Valerie Pawlowski, Joe Daniels, Rik Brown, Kelly Manzone, Levi Markwardt, and yours truly.

-I’m going to pick three of my favourites from the list and break them down for you, don’t worry, I’ll also give you a link to check them all out on Cavemantraining, but for now, lets focus on these three.
-I’ll be biased and pick 3 of my own.
-But I’m open to hear from you what your thoughts are, which three are your favourites from the list of 24, speak up and we’ll break a few more down for you.
+I’m going to pick three of my favorites from the list and break them down for you, don’t worry, I’ll also give you a link to check them all out on Cavemantraining, but for now, let’s focus on these three.

 - Kettlebell Noob Squat

 Kettlebell Noob Squat

 I named the Kettlebell Noob Squat during some extensive research for our kettlebell grip ebook—which btw you can download for free from our website—that covers all kettlebell grips you can imagine.

 The Noob Grip is where the kettlebell is providing resistance from a completely different angle than you’re used to.
 I guarantee you that no matter how strong you think you are, this grip is going to challenge you because it’s an angle you’ve not been challenged from before.